What do you say when people ask you what you do?

 If you are not completely clear on exactly who you are here to serve then it is really hard for you to stand out and get noticed compared to all the other businesses who might be offering similar services to you.
 There is a huge difference in “I’m a business coach” (and there are a lot of us around) compared to “I help heart-centred service based businesses how to sell in a way that feels authentic and comfortable”.

-2. Develop an Ideal Client profile (also known as an “avatar”)
+2. Develop an Ideal Client profile (aka an “avatar”)

 3. Interview or survey people